New service: SOGEA – What Is It? | Broadband without a phone line

 What is SOGEA?

-SOGEA stands for Single Order Generic Etherner Access.
+SOGEA stands for Single Order Generic Ethernet Access.

 As stated in the name, SOGEA is a single order variant meaning providers can order broadband without a traditional landline.